open-mmlab/mmocr/docs/en/user_guides/inference.md

 >>> kie('demo/demo_kie.jpeg', show=True)
 ```

-Which should give you an image like this:
+The output image should look like this:

 <div align="center">
     <img src="https://user-images.githubusercontent.com/22607038/220569700-fd4894bc-f65a-405e-95e7-ebd2d614aedd.png" height="250"/>
 </div>
 <br />

-`MMOCRInferencer` accepts many types of inputs.
+`MMOCRInferencer` accepts various types of inputs.
 It can be an numpy array or the path/url to an image.
 If you have several inputs, a list of them is acceptable:

 ```python
 >>> import mmcv